 - To start, slice the watermelon in wedges and remove the rind.
-De-seed each piece, then cut it into small chunks to make it easier on your blender.
+Seed each piece if you'd like, then cut it into small chunks and transfer to a blender.

-- Add half the watermelon to your blender with 1 cup of water.
-Blend on high until smooth, then transfer to a large mason jar or pitcher.
+- Add 1 cup of water and mix on high until smooth, then transfer to a large mason jar or pitcher.
 Repeat the same process with the other half of the watermelon.

-- Add the rest of the water (~6-8 more cups) into your pitcher along with ¼ cup agave and stir.
-Taste and adjust the sweetness or water to taste.
-If you prefer it sweeter, add in the rest of the agave.
-If you want it thinner, add in more water.
+- Add the rest of the water into your pitcher along with ¼ cup sweetener and stir.
+Taste and add more sweetener or water to your liking.

-- Transfer to your fridge to chill for a few hours, or serve your agua de sandia immediately over ice with mint sprigs, fresh basil, lime, or lemon wedges.
+- Transfer the jar to your fridge to chill for a few hours, or serve your agua de sandia immediately over ice with mint sprigs, fresh basil, lime, or lemon wedges.
 Enjoy!